NervanaSystems/neon/doc/source/distributed.rst

 -----

-The following example illustrates how to train a convnet on the MNIST dataset across 2 gpus (devices selected by default):
+The following example illustrates how to train a convnet on the MNIST dataset across 2 GPUs (devices selected by default):

 .. code-block:: bash

     neon --gpu nervanagpu2 examples/convnet/mnist-small.yaml

-The following example illustrates how to train the same convnet with 2 gpus, but specifying devices 1 and 2 (Note that the device_ids specified here do not necessarily correspond to how they appear when running ``nvidia-smi``):
+The following example illustrates how to train the same convnet with 2 GPUs, but specifying devices 1 and 2 (Note that the device_ids specified here do not necessarily correspond to how they appear when running ``nvidia-smi``):